Trace maps in motivic homotopy and local terms: Specialization and deformation of correspondences

 \subsection{$\mathbb{A}^1$-homotopic analogue of a theorem of Verdier}

 The goal of this section is to prove the $\mathbb{A}^1$-homotopic analogue of a theorem of Verdier (\cite[Prop.
-8.8]{Ver}), assuming that we work with $\mathbb{Z}[1/p]$-coefficients.
+8.8]{Ver}), assuming that the exponential characteristic $p$ is invertible.
 The proof follows a pattern similar to \cite[\S3]{Var}, which is considerably simplified in our setting using $\mathbb{A}^1$-homotopies.

-As we work with $\mathbb{Z}[1/p]$-coefficients, by Lemma~\ref{lm:EK211}, we may replace the base field $k$ by its perfection and therefore suppose that $k$ is \emph{perfect}.
+As the exponential characteristic $p$ is assumed to be invertible, by Lemma~\ref{lm:EK211}, we may replace the base field $k$ by its perfection and therefore suppose that $k$ is \emph{perfect}.
 Throughout this section we will make this assumption, which will not change the statements while making the proofs simpler.

 If $Z\to X$ is a closed immersion, let $D_ZX=Bl_{Z\times0}(X\times\mathbb{A}^1)-Bl_{Z\times0}(X\times0)$ be the (affine) deformation to the normal cone (\cite[\S5.1]{Ful}, \cite[10.3]{Ros}, \cite[3.2.3]{DJK}).
 Alternatively, $D_ZX$ can be defined as the spectrum over $\mathcal{O}_X$ of the Rees algebra